FreshPopcorn42/JustSomeScripts/README.md

 A textbased tool that allows quick notes that are automatically saved.
 Still V1.

 ### newOSversion
 Downloads and installs the newest version of your OS.
-You have to reboot once its done.
+You dont have to reboot once its done.

 ### NotScripts --> 3D
 I did a Blender tutorial.